 - Black whistle.

 - Penalty marker made of light gold cloth approximately 15" by 15" with a middle pouch weighted with sand or beans, etc.

 - Game card and pencil.

 - Down number indicator.

-- Bean bag.
+- Bean bag, which shall be either black-and-white striped, white, black, or blue.
+(No bright orange or other colors.)
+Pink may be utilized during the month of October.